monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 print(val)
 ```

-The above does the job, but its not that clean and soon you'll find yourself writing wrappers to make many succesive system calls more nicer looking.
+The above does the job, but its not that clean and soon you'll find yourself writing wrappers to make many successive system calls more nicer looking.
 This is one of the things that luash provides.

-In the next example luash takes advantage of a syntatic feature in Lua where, if the argument of a function is a string or a table constructor, the parens can be omitted.
+In the next example luash takes advantage of a syntactic feature in Lua where, if the argument of a function is a string or a table constructor, the parens can be omitted.
 This makes for a nice clean syntax when calls are simple:

 ```lua
 -- $ ls /bin | grep $filter | wc -l